JeanLeK/sequence-rnn-py/README.md

 ## Training (TODO: considerations)

+This [hyperas](https://github.com/maxpumperla/hyperas) may help.
+It is *A very simple convenience wrapper around [hyperopt](https://github.com/hyperopt/hyperopt) for fast prototyping with keras models.* It is used for hyper-parameter optimization.
+An example can be found [here](https://github.com/maxpumperla/hyperas/blob/master/examples/lstm.py).

 - sentence length
 - batch size
 - overall data size (-> #hidden layer and size -> #parameters)